kubernetes/website/content/en/blog/_posts/2022-02-16-updated-dockershim-faq.md

 Given the impact of this change, we are using an extended deprecation timeline.
 Removal of dockershim is scheduled for Kubernetes v1.24, see [Dockershim Removal Kubernetes Enhancement Proposal][drkep].
-We will be working closely with vendors and other ecosystem groups to ensure a smooth transition and will evaluate things as the situation evolves.
+The Kubernetes project will be working closely with vendors and other ecosystem groups to ensure a smooth transition and will evaluate things as the situation evolves.

 ### Can I still use dockershim after it is removed from Kubernetes?